-The Department of Labor (DOL) this week issued a notice to correct a previous announcement of prevailing wage rates covering the employment of H-2A workers and certain domestic workers engaged in open-range production of livestock in Texas, Wyoming, Idaho, Montana, North Dakota, South Dakota and Oklahoma.
+(May 1, 2013) The Department of Labor (DOL) in March issued a notice to correct a previous announcement of prevailing wage rates covering the employment of H-2A workers and certain domestic workers engaged in open-range production of livestock in Texas, Wyoming, Idaho, Montana, North Dakota, South Dakota and Oklahoma.
 In addition, it rescinded the wage determinations listed in the Jan.
 8 Federal Register notice covering the employment of H-2A workers and certain domestic workers engaged in sheepherding and goatherding occupations in Arizona, Nevada, Oregon and Washington.

 On Jan.
 8, the DOL published the special procedures wages, which included wages for open range production of livestock, itinerant animal shearing, sheepherding, goatherding and custom combine operations, with an immediate effective date.
 Because some wage findings were reported in error, this notice clarifies the information.

 The prevailing wage rate for open range production of livestock operations in Colorado, Utah, Texas, Wyoming, Idaho, Montana, North Dakota, South Dakota and Oklahoma is $875 per month plus room and board.